marialma/covid-19-messaging/what_we_know_en.md

 I have heard anecdotal stories of people getting sham prescriptions for HCQ and self medicating.
 Do not self medicate on this stuff.
 The side effects are very much not trivial, and it's not clear at all that it can be used proactively.
 HCQ can also cause heart problems, and if you have certain underlying conditions, it can kill you.
 Please, only take this with a doctor's guidance!
 Other common side effects include nausea, headache, loss of appetite, rash, and nightmares + hallucinations.
 This last point I kind of want to emphasize: think about how bad the nightmares have to be that they end up as side effect on here.
 Also, please don't hoard it; it's a drug that some people legitimately need to take and we should not cause shortages for them!

+## What about Remdesivir?

+Looks kind of promising, but all published studies as of 2020/04/19 are kind of shaky - lack of useful control means there's not that much we can extrapolate!
+The 'sneak peeks' at data are also kind of problematic.
+We have no choice but to wait.

+## Is Ibuprofen safe?

+Early on in the outbreak, there was a suggestion from several French doctors that patients who were taking ibuprofen for their symptoms went on to develop more severe disease.
+However, this association doesn't appear to have held up now that there are, unfortunately, many more patients.
+Still, if you're worried, it wouldn't be the worst idea to opt for acetaminophen over ibuprofen (unless you have other conditions that mean you can't take acetaminophen, of course).

 # SF Specific